 - Coffee and refreshments during both days

-- Attending students pay no fee to attend the presentations (student card required).
+- Attending or presenting students (Junior Section – BA or MA students) pay no fee to attend the presentations (student card required).

-- The attendance certificate will be issued automatically and handed out at the end of the conference.
+- Attendance certificate will be issued automatically and handed out at the end of the conference.

-- If you have any issues and cannot come to present, please communicate with us in advance on [email protected].
-Thank you.
+- If you have any issues and cannot come to present, please communicate with us in advance on [email protected]

 - Go to https://www.aauni.edu/pay-online/ and choose “Other Payments”